Kerigard/laravel-echo-server/README.md

 ```

-The above don't working
-You need to move into global NPM modules directory and do the following because package is not in NPM and do not compile when npm install from GIT
+The above don't working.
+You need to move into global NPM modules directory and do the following because package is not in NPM and do not compile when you `npm install` it from GIT

 ```